alloystory/cs2103t_duke/tutorials/gradleTutorial.md

    git checkout master
    git merge gradle
    ```
 1. Open the `build.gradle` file in an editor.
-Update the following code block to point to the main class (i.e., the one containing the `main` method) of your application.
+UpDateTime the following code block to point to the main class (i.e., the one containing the `main` method) of your application.
 The code below assumes your main class is `seedu.duke.Duke`
    ```groovy
    application {
        mainClassName = "seedu.duke.Duke"